hectorastrom/CRInteractive/README.md

 # Making Changes On Production Server
+#### Ideally, database changes should be done at night and with the CRInteractive Heroku server into maintenance mode.
+Commands to preface:
+  - `flask db migrate` creates a migration file, a python file with instructions for flask migrate on how to upgrade and downgrade the database
+  - `flask db upgrade` upgrades the database to the migration file after the one it is currently on.
+  - `flask db current` tells you the current migration file you are currently on
+  - `flask db stamp head` skips all migrations up to the head and just stamps the head (most recent) migration as the one that is supposedly "active for the database".
+Try to avoid this but it can also solve some weird issues.

+  Important Note: Don't **EVER** run flask db migrate on the production server.
+This will generate a migration file that only exists on the emphermal file system of Heroku and cannot be accessed elsewhere (troubleshooting below in case you ever do).
+Also, don't upgrade the database on the local environment (VSCode) before pushing it to production); this will make it so the production server thinks its already upgraded which it might not have been.
+Instead, upgrade and test on local environment after pushing to production, and if there appears to be an issue just revert the change.

   ## Steps to upgrade the database on the live server:
 1. Create new branch on VSCode and **set is_production to *False***

 1. Edit models.py for database change

 1. Run `flask db migrate -m "change description"`

-1. Run `flask db upgrade` and `python run.py` to test change.

-1. If everything works as expected, **set is_production to *True***, push the change, and merge branch with main
+1. **Set is_production to *True***, push the change, and merge branch with main

-1. Do this at night and set the CRInteractive Heroku server into maintenance mode.

 1. Push changes and wait for deployment to Heroku to finish

+1. Run `flask db upgrade` and `python run.py` in VSCode to test change before upgrading database on live server.

-1. Once in Heroku run flask db upgrade
+1. If all works as expected, in Heroku run `flask db upgrade`

-1. If an error message appears saying "Missing revision with id ..." then head back to VSCode main branch and run `flask db revision --rev-id ...`, otherwise skip steps 10 and 11
+1. If an error message appears saying "Missing revision with id ..." then head back to VSCode main branch and run `flask db revision --rev-id ...`, otherwise skip steps 10 and 11.
+This error occurs from having run `flask db migrate` on the production server, which creates a migration file only on the production server (not in repo).

 1. Push the change with the new revision